sirimykland/google-maps-coordinates-polygon-tool/README.md

 ![The map view in the app Hover](images/hover-geofences.png?raw=true)

-Want mor information on the Hover project?
+Want more information on the Hover project?
 Check it out [here](https://hover-game.web.app).